josecarneiro/ironhack-technical-interview/README.md

 JavaScript is a *multi-paradigm language*, meaning that it supports multiple different programming styles, including **event-driven**, **functional** and **object-oriented**.

 **Object-Oriented Programming (OOP)** is based around the concept of `objects`.
-These are data structures that contain data fields, known in JavaScript as `properties`, and procedures, known as `methods`.
+These are data structures that contain *properties* (commonly referred to as data fields, keys), and *methods* (referred to as procedures, functions bound to objects).

 #### Q: What is functional programming?

-Functional Programming is a form of programming in which you can pass functions as parameters to other functions and also return them as values.
-In functional programming, we think and code in terms of functions.
+With functional programming, we aim to solve any particular problem by using functions and their capabilities (receiving arbitrary values as arguments, executing logic when called, returning arbitrary values), as oposed to using logical structures such as loops, conditionals, objects.

 JavaScript, Haskell, Clojure, Scala, and Erlang are some of the languages that implement functional programming.

 #### Q: What are some advantages of functional programming?

-FP is based around the concept of *pure functions*, which avoid shared state, mutable data and side-effects.
+Functional Programming is based around the concept of *pure functions*, which avoid shared state, mutable data and side-effects.

 > **External Resource**: [Basics of functional programming](https://www.freecodecamp.org/news/functional-programming-principles-in-javascript-1b8fc6c3563f)